AdaCore/spark2014/lrm/source/packages.rst

 is managed for static analyses and proof.

 |SPARK| extends the concept of state abstraction to provide
-hierachical data abstraction whereby the hidden state of a package Q may be refined over a tree of private descendants or embedded packages of Q.  This provides data refinement similar to the refinement available to types whereby a record may contain fields which are
+hierarchical data abstraction whereby the hidden state of a package Q may be refined over a tree of private descendants or embedded packages of Q.  This provides data refinement similar to the refinement available to types whereby a record may contain fields which are